Lupino Lane: 1930s

-In the 1930s, Lane directed and acted in mostly British feature films.
+In the 1930s Lane worked exclusively in Europe, starring in feature films and on the musical-comedy stage.
 With Sir Oswald Stoll, Lane co-produced Twenty to One, written by L. Arthur Rose and Frank Eyton with music by Billy Mayerl, on the West End.
-Lane made his first appearance as Bill Snibson in this production, in which Snibson, a tout, was a big hit.
-The production ran for a year starting from November 1935 and went on a long British tour after that.
+Lane made his first appearance as Bill Snibson in this production, in which Snibson, a racetrack tout, was a big hit.
+The production ran for a year starting from November 1935 and went on a long British tour afterward.

 Me and My Girl, the follow-up show, written by Rose and Douglas Furber with music by Noel Gay, was an even bigger hit.
 Snibson inherits a country estate and invites his mates from Lambeth to stay with him.
 It featured a hit song and dance routine from Lane called "The Lambeth Walk", which became popular throughout Europe in the late 1930s.
 Lane directed and produced the show as well as starring in it for 1,550 performances between 1937 and 1940.
-It was the first British musical comedy to be televised and was made into a film in 1939.
-The film was known as The Lambeth Walk due to the popularity of the dance.
+It was the first British musical comedy to be televised.

+A film version went into production in October 1938.
+The Me and My Girl film was released by Metro-Goldwyn-Mayer in January 1940 under the title The Lambeth Walk, purely on the popularity of the dance craze.
+Trade reviewer Pete Harrison cautioned exhibitors that the film was "not for the American masses; the accents are thick, and some of the situations and slang expressions are so British that they will be completely lost on American audiences."
+Harrison's prediction proved correct: in some American theaters, moviegoers walked out on the picture.

 Later career and death

-The success of Me and My Girl made Lane a rich man.
+Me and My Girl was a vehicle for Lupino Lane, and it made him a rich man.
 Lane continued to act on stage and on television in England for the rest of his life.
 In 1946, after it sustained damage during World War II, he purchased the shell of the Gaiety Theatre in London to rescue it from dereliction, intending to produce comedies.
 He failed to win the financial backing to refurbish it and sold it in 1950.
 The theatre was demolished in 1956.

-He was the subject of This Is Your Life in March 1956 when he was surprised by Eamonn Andrews at London's BBC Television Theatre.
-He also appeared as the castaway on Desert Island Discs in 1957.